nikomatsakis/constantly-effective/src/preferences/nikomatsakis.md

 # nikomatsakis

+I am pretty keen on the [quadrant `(const)`](../quadrant-paren-const.md) syntax and semantics, which seems to cover all the bases.
+The rationale below is mostly accurate but not fully updated with latest thoughts.

+## outdated:

 I haven't seen a proposal I truly *like* yet, but I do have some thoughts.
 The first is that I believe

 * [`const` and `async` should "feel the same"](../axioms.md#const-and-async-should-feel-the-same)